dani-77/dani-77.github.io/index.md

 ## Latest:

-iso of Hyprland available; it is experimental, depending on a outside Void repo, but is stable enough to be used everyday.
+Hybrid X11/Wayland iso of Qtile available; it is Beta, with already lots of work and config done, but still not a finished product.

 # CRUX ports